 School groups should stay together as much as possible, so that you as a supervisor can ensure the safety of your pupils and the works of art.
 Only let your pupils roam freely if you are sure they will follow the museum rules.

-Walking is not allowed, but walking or dancing on the spot is
+Running is not allowed, but walking or dancing on the spot is.

 Talking at a painting, singing at a sculpture... it can be done and we love to see and hear it happen, but make sure the volume of your group does not disturb other visitors.

 9. Measures in the event of illness and corona